How and Where to Find Gold

 Gold's Geological Secrets and Where to Find It

-Despite it rarity, gold's unique characteristics - being both beautiful and very useful for various reasons - means it is a precious metal that has been mined and used by different peoples around the globe since the beginning of human history.
+Despite its rarity, gold's unique characteristics—being both beautiful and valuable for various reasons—make it a precious metal that has been mined and used by different peoples around the globe since the beginning of human history.
+But how was this precious metal formed?

 I. How Gold Forms in the Earth